uic-cs418/cs418-project-slamming-squad-1/README.md

 cs418-project-slamming-squad-1 created by GitHub Classroom

 <h2>Here are some important memos</h2>
 <br>1.
-Please keep your WeChat team name in accordance with that in your GitHub account. <Better use your real name>
+Please kindly keep all your names/tags in accordance with your GitHub account. <Better use your real name>.
+It's good practice to distinguish you and other team members.
 <br>2.
 We will create discussions/issues on the Github classroom, go the issues/discussions as frequent as possible.
 <br>3.
 We will use WeChat as communication meetup tool.
 <br>4.
 TBD